 - To be eligible for PFL benefit payments, you must experience a loss in wages as a result of the time you take off to care for a seriously ill family member or to bond with a new child.

 - Chevron requires you to take one week of vacation for each claim prior to receiving PFL benefits.
 If you have less than one week of vacation available, PFL benefits will begin after available vacation has been exhausted.
-If you don’t have any vacation available, PFL benefits will begin on the first day of a Family Care Leave.
+If you don’t have any vacation available, PFL benefits will begin on the first day of an unpaid Chevron Family Leave of Absence.

 - You must file a claim for PFL benefits no later than 42 calendar days from the first day for which you may be paid PFL.
 Time away from work can include consecutive days off and days off taken intermittently.

 - Proof of relationship documentation is required for all PFL benefit claims.
 This includes a birth certificate, adoption paperwork, a marriage license, or a California Certificate of Registered Domestic Partnership.

 - Medical certification is required if the leave is to care for a seriously ill family member.
 You must also certify that there is no other family member ready, willing and able to provide care during the same period of time in the day.

 - California Paid Family Leave does not provide job protection.
 However, your job may be protected if your absence qualifies under the federal Family and Medical Leave Act of 1993 (FMLA) or the California Family Rights Act (CFRA).

 - If you are on unpaid status for longer than 31 consecutive calendar days, you will be placed on Chevron’s unpaid Family Leave.

 how to request california PFL benefits